 Disability Services will make every effort to provide the appropriately formatted electronic version of the text as quickly as possible.
 Completion time for conversion depends on the size and format of the text and, importantly, how many other students are waiting for their requested materials.
 In the event that a publisher file cannot be obtained, students will need to provide their copy of the text for scanning.
 We will return the text to you within three business days.
-In these cases, we attempt to complete the scanning without removing the book binding.
+In these cases, we will attempt to complete the scanning without removing the binding of the book.

-Note: If accessing texts in an electronic format is new to you, talk to the access advisor about this.
+Note: If accessing texts in an electronic format is new to you, talk to your program advisor about this.
 Disability Services offers workshops and a written user guide on how to use Kurzweil 3000.